Seil0/cemu_UI/README.md

 ## [planed Features](https://github.com/Seil0/cemu_UI/projects/1) (no ETA)

 * Controller support
-* more UI improvements
-* support more rom file formats in automatic detection

 ### If you have another idea, make a "new issue" with the ![#f03c15](https://placehold.it/15/fbca04/000000?text=+)`idea` lable